 - the liability recorded in the financial statements of the target company at the closing date;

 - the liability originated during the year immediately following the closing in which the company was already managed by the acquirer.

-As a general criterion, the demonstration that the event materialised after closing constitutes a contingency borne by the seller and is therefore covered by the warranties granted in the contract corresponds to the buyer under the legal principle that he or she who alleges must prove.46
+As a general criterion, the demonstration that the event materialised after closing constitutes a contingency borne by the seller and is therefore covered by the warranties granted in the contract corresponds to the buyer under the legal principle that the party who alleges must prove.41

 In absence of an agreement or even if the private amicable conversations stage was not foreseen, it is practical to foresee the jurisdiction before which the conflict will be heard as being either the judiciary or some arbitration court.

-In the City of Buenos Aires,49 the remedy available to enforce civil and commercial liabilities50 derived from an M&A transaction is provided for in the National Civil and Commercial Procedural Code (NCCPC) and consists of an ordinary action that will be carried out through a written procedure.51
+In the City of Buenos Aires,44 the remedy available to enforce civil and commercial liabilities45 derived from an M&A transaction is provided for in the National Civil and Commercial Procedural Code (NCCPC) and consists of an ordinary action that will be carried out through a written procedure.46

 In Argentina, there is not a stage similar to the discovery of American law that involves compulsory disclosure, at a party's request, of information or documentation related to the litigation, performance of interrogatories, requests for production of documents and depositions, etc. In contrast, the admissibility of evidence is discussed once the judicial process has started and not at a previous stage.

 However, in this type of conflict it is common for the parties to try to pre-constitute evidence before entering the process by two different means – preliminary investigations and the anticipated proof.

 Preliminary investigations give both parties the opportunity to obtain the information needed for the claim or response without which the process could not take place.